 Once you enter a debt settlement program you’ll stop making payments to your creditors.
-You’ll then start paying into your debt settlement fund; this fund will be given to your creditors once a settlement has been agreement upon and signed.
+You’ll then start paying into your debt settlement fund; this fund will be given to your creditors once a settlement has been agreed upon and signed.

 While debt settlement is less drastic than both a consumer proposal and bankruptcy, it still may not be the best option for those who have less than $10,000 worth of unsecured debt.
 If you have a smaller amount of debt that you need help paying off, you should consider either a debt consolidation loan or consumer credit counselling.

-Bankruptcy is the most drastic form of debt relief in Canada and therefore should be carefully consider before any final decisions are made.
+Bankruptcy is the most drastic form of debt relief in Canada.
+It should be carefully considered before any final decisions are made.
 Bankruptcy is meant for people who do not have the means to pay back their debts even if the amount they owe were to be reduced.

-Is a Consumer Proposal Right for Me?
+Is A Consumer Proposal Right for Me?

 To make the best choice possible for your unique financial situation it’s important that you understand what all your options are.
 A consumer proposal is a serious financial decision, and while it can definitely help those who are in need of debt relief, it’s always best to speak with a professional.